 - a.
 Number and location of enlarged nodes

 - b.
 Size

 - c.
 Tenderness

 - d.
 Presence of bubo (if bubo is present, check for fluctuance the attending physician should see any patients with a fluctuant bubo and drain it)

 - e.
 Consistency: firm, rubbery, mobile, or soft

-- 3. Laboratory

 - a.
-Darkfield examination If the initial darkfield examination is negative, it should be repeated (refer to syphilis protocol regarding technique).

-- b.
-Swab for HSV PCR.

-- c.
-HSV-2 type specific serology.
+Darkfield examination If the initial darkfield examination is negative, it should be repeated (refer to syphilis protocol regarding technique). - b.
+Swab for HSV PCR. - c.
+HSV-2 type specific serology. - d.
+Stat RPR, lab-based RPR and clinician-ordered TPPA (Per lab protocol, the TPPA is not run if the non-treponemal antibody test (RPR) is negative.
+The TPPA may be

-- d.
-Stat RPR, VDRL (or RPR) and clinician-ordered TPPA (Per lab protocol, the TPPA is not run if the non-treponemal antibody test (VDRL or RPR) is negative.
-The TPPA may be positive before the VDRL or RPR, so it is important to ask the lab to run the TPPA regardless of the VDRL or RPR result in suspected early cases). - e.
-Stat TPPA (Syphilis Health CheckTM) may provide additional diagnostic information in patients with a genital ulcer when the DF is negative and the stat RPR is negative or weakly reactive.
-This test should only be used in patients who do not have a prior history of syphilis. - 4.
-Diagnostic Criteria - a.
-If the darkfield is positive then a diagnosis of primary syphilis can be made. - b.
+- positive before the RPR, so it is important to ask the lab to run the TPPA regardless of the RPR result in suspected early cases). - e.
+A point of care treponemal test (Syphilis Health CheckTM) may provide additional diagnostic information in patients with a genital ulcer when the darkfield is negative and the stat RPR is negative.
+This test should only be used in patients who do not have a prior history of syphilis. - f.
+If the ulcer persists and syphilis and herpes are ruled out, consider evaluating the patient for LGV.
+Findings that would increase the likelihood of LGV include a positive Chlamydia NAAT from the urine or rectum, and a serpinginous shape to the ulcer, and inguinal lymphadenopathy or a soft, swollen mass along the shaft of the penis (local lymphadenitis called a bubonulus).
+LGV can also cause a painless ulcer at the site of inoculation and can be complicated by penile lymphangitis.
+If considering LGV as the etiology, consult with the attending physician.
+A swab of the ulcer should be collected using universal viral transport media to test for LGV.

+- a.
+If the darkfield is positive, then a diagnosis of primary syphilis can be made. - b.
 If the stat RPR is reactive in the absence of a known serofast status, then a diagnosis of presumptive primary syphilis can be made (refer to syphilis protocol). - c.
-If the Syphilis Health Check (stat TPPA) is positive in the absence of a known history of syphilis, then a diagnosis of presumptive primary syphilis can be made (refer to syphilis protocol). - d.
-If the stat RPR and Syphilis Health Check (stat TPPA) are negative, consider a presumptive diagnosis of HSV and treat appropriately.
-In certain cases a clinician might still consider a primary syphilis diagnosis even with negative tests.
+If the Syphilis Health CheckTM (point of care treponemal test) is positive in the absence of a known history of syphilis, then a diagnosis of presumptive primary syphilis can be made (refer to syphilis protocol). - d.
+If the stat RPR and Syphilis Health CheckTM (point of care treponemal test) are negative, consider a presumptive diagnosis of HSV and treat appropriately.
+In certain cases, a clinician might still consider a primary syphilis diagnosis even with negative tests.
 In such cases it would be appropriate to treat for syphilis and HSV.
 If uncertainty remains, the attending physician should be consulted.